 Configuring OLE DB Clients

-SQLOLEDB, the SQL Server native OLE DB provider, exposes interfaces to consumers who want access to data on one or more instances of SQL Server.
-Using SQLOLEDB allows you to develop an OLE DB consumer optimized for SQL Server databases.
-Unlike the Microsoft OLE DB Provider for ODBC, which can access data from a number of OLE DB-compliant ODBC applications, you can only use SQLOLEDB with SQL Server.
+SQL Native Client (SQLNCLI), the SQL Server-native OLE DB provider, exposes interfaces to consumers who want access to data on one or more instances of SQL Server.
+Using SQLNCLI allows you to develop an OLE DB consumer optimized for SQL Server databases.
+However, you can only use SQLNCLI with SQL Server, unlike the Microsoft OLE DB Provider for ODBC, which can access data from a number of OLE DB-compliant ODBC applications.
 You cannot use the information in an ODBC SQL Server data source name (DSN) to make a connection.

-When setting up clients through the Microsoft OLE DB Provider for SQL Server, the client should provide the necessary connection attributes, and either prompt for connection data or supply that data from an OLE DB data source saved in a persisted file.
+When setting up clients through the SQL Native Client OLE DB provider, the client should provide the necessary connection attributes, and either prompt for connection data or supply that data from an OLE DB data source saved in a persistent file.

-Usually, when connecting to an instance of SQL Server using the Microsoft OLE DB Provider for ODBC, the information you need is created through the ODBC Data Source Administrator and saved in a SQL Server ODBC DSN (as either a user, system, or file DSN).
-Therefore, you can code your application to use a SQL Server DSN to make a connection.
+For connections to an instance of SQL Server using the Microsoft OLE DB Provider for ODBC, the required information is usually created using ODBC Data Source Administrator and saved in a SQL Server ODBC DSN (either as a user, system, or file DSN).
+You can then code your application to use the SQL Server DSN to make a connection.